 For a more expanded account, the 1Password family option is priced at $5 a month and gives you similar capabilities, but up to five different logins — additional ones can be had for $1 a month each.
 You get everything in the personal account, as well as password sharing, permission control, and an account recovery system.

 LastPass, on the other hand, does have a permanent free account system that gives you password storage for one user, access to its online extension, multi-factor authentication, and its secure notes storage.
+Of note, even if you sign up for the free version, LastPass allows you to try the Premium service for thirty days.

 Overall winner: LastPass